mfazza/SALT-TakeHome/README.md

 The ControlPannel Component passes the name selected on the homepage to the Manager Component.
 The Manager makes API calls to retrieve crypto prices and passes those down to Dashboard and Tracker.
 Tracker displays crypto prices while Dashboard makes API calls to the database and displays the person's assets.
 Dashboard passes assets and prices to the trader.
 Whenever a trade is made, the Trade component sends a function call to update the dashboard.

 In order: ControlPannel -> Manager -> Tracker.
 Dashboard -> Trader.

+*The MongoDB URI is exclusive to this application.
+Although it's not safe to hard code keys, because of the context this doesn't provide any security vulnerability.

 ## Requirements